 In this post “Blair Witch” age of viral marketing campaigns, there is disappointment that “Shadow People” did not go the whole nine yards to sell its “true story” angle in the real world.
 It may seem unfair to offer criticism that is not directed at the movie itself.
 After all, what happens to promote it afterwards is generally the responsibility of Marketing and PR.
 However, when the fantasy of a film requires belief that certain events actually happened, there is no way around the fact that some sort of effort must take place offscreen.

 A title card claims the film is based on a viral video known as “Sleep Study GR16 1971.”
 Naturally, I searched YouTube for videos with that label and found one post from March 21, 2011.
-On March 11, 2013, not quite two full years later, I was only the 1,049th view.
-That hit counter will undoubtedly see a significant spike once the home video drops, but it is still a far distance from the six figure number displayed in the movie for the same URL.
+On March 21, 2013, two full years later, I was only the 1,049th view.
+That hit counter will undoubtedly see a significant spike once the home video drop goes wider (UPDATE: That number is 135,458 as of June 3rd, 2015), but it is still a far distance from the six figure number displayed in the movie for the same URL.
 It certainly does not fuel the notion that interest in this supposed phenomenon is spreading like wildfire.

 As of this writing, which is about one week before the DVD/Blu-ray release, a Google search for any of the principal names featured in the film, including “Aleister Ravenscroft,” “Charlie Crowe Camfield,” and “Sophie Lacombe,” yields zero results related to “Shadow People” in the top positions.
 With website hosting readily available on the cheap, someone should have spent $40 to put up a couple of phony pages, at least for the first month of release.